 Internet in Annapurna base camp

 WorldLink is also working on a separate project to provide internet service in Annapurna base camp through the optical fiber.
-They believe this will help people to share the beauty of the place to others via the Internet.
-The broadband connection in such famous tourist/trekking place will help to enhance the tourism sector of the country.
+They believe this will help people to share the beauty of the place with others via the Internet.
+The broadband connection in such famous tourist/trekking places will help to enhance the tourism sector of the country.

-WorldLink has already selected Juniper Networks to build 100 GB internet backbone infrastructure.
+WorldLink has already selected Juniper Networks to build a 100 Gbps internet backbone infrastructure.
 They believe the high performance of Juniper’s routers and core equipment will build a stable and secure network to address the demand for fixed broadband in the country.